-Development of basic military skills for National Advanced Leadership camp at Fort Lewis, Washington.
-Instruction includes offensive and defensive squad tactics, operations orders, and military briefings.
-One weekend leadership laboratory is required in addition to the weekly labs.
+The study and application of situational leadership in a complex environment.
+Course topics include emotional intelligence, negotiating, platoon tactics, reconnaissance, motivating soldiers, and combat multipliers.
+One weekend leadership laboratory and physical training is required in addition to the weekly labs.
+Course is only available to students that are on scholarship or contracted cadets.

 Prerequisite: MILS 201 with a minimum grade of B or MILS 202 with a minimum grade of B.